smk291/tetris/readme.md

 * A tetromino is a geometric shape consisting of four colored **squares** connected at their edges.
 * There are seven different configurations of squares arranged this way, and thus there are seven different tetrominoes.
 Each is named after the letter in the alphabet that it most resembles: [i](https://tetris.fandom.com/wiki/I-Block), [j](https://tetris.fandom.com/wiki/J-Block), [l](http://tetris.fandom.com/wiki/L-Block), [o](https://tetris.fandom.com/wiki/O-Block), [s](https://tetris.fandom.com/wiki/S-Block), [t](https://tetris.fandom.com/wiki/T-Block), and [z](https://tetris.fandom.com/wiki/Z-Block).
 * The tetromino that the player currently controls is what I call the **active block**.
+* The tetromino falls faster and faster as the game progresses, leaving the player less time to manipulate it.
 * The game takes place on the [**playfield**](https://tetris.fandom.com/wiki/Playfield).
 * The playfield is a grid 10 **cells** wide and 20 cells high.
 Rows and cells are typically counted as they are in a Cartesian coordinate system, with x increasing from left to right and y increasing from bottom to top.
 * The active block spawns on the 20th row.